When the weather is cold, enjoying a warm cup of tea with your favorite little person is a wonderful way to spend an afternoon.

 Chat Noir — Rockville Centre

-Open for lunch every day from 9am to 5pm and dinner Wednesday through Sunday, Chat Noir offers an elegant setting, but with a cheeky menu.
+Open for lunch every day from 9am to 5pm and dinner Wednesday through Sunday, Chat Noir offers an elegant setting and a cheeky menu.
 Patisserie offerings include freshly baked croissants and brioche, sweet and savory pies, delectable fruit tarts, and macaroons.
 But for heartier fare, you can also find sandwiches, fish and chips, shepherd's pie, and more.
 The prix-fixe tea includes finger sandwiches, pastries, scones, and a pot of tea.

 The Garden City Hotel — Garden City